Rchardon/RebirthItemTracker/README.md

 - Transparent mode only works on Windows.

-- You can't see rerolled items with D4 in Repentance.
+- You can't see rerolled items with D4 in Repentance and Repentance+.

 - Tracker doesn't work with co-op mode.

-- Duplicated active items that should count in transformations will not be counted properly in Repentance.
+- Duplicated active items that should count in transformations will not be counted properly in Repentance and Repentance+.